 Funder: Centers for Disease Control-GHC

-Summary: Supports efforts to reduce tuberculosis morbidity and mortality in India, the Philippines, and Vietnam through strengthened prevention, diagnosis, treatment, and surveillance.
+Summary: Supports efforts to reduce tuberculosis morbidity and mortality in India, the Philippines, and Vietnam through enhanced prevention, diagnosis, treatment, and surveillance.